FarzeenFarooqui1/RGB/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The purpose of this project is to record a video from the user's webcam and then output the RGB spectrum of each frame and display them in a graph.
+The purpose of this project was to create an app that can record video from a smartphone’s camera and output the RGB values of each frame at a rate of one frame per second.
+These RGB values can be displayed either in a table or as bar graphs.
+This app can be used to test the water quality of a sample by finding the RGB values of any particulates in the water.

 ### Built With